zencart/documentation/content/user/email/welcome.md

 ---
-title: Changing the Welcome email my customers get
+title: Welcome email
-description: Changing the Welcome email my customers get
+description: The email sent when a new account is created
 category: email
 weight: 10
 ---